mmssolutionsio/mms-reporting-docs/docs/development/structure.md

 ## src

 Vue3 Application.
-Used for the Web Application of the final product.
+Used for the Web application of the final product.

 ## livingdocs.config.json